abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 ^ VPX - Product in early access soon to be limited access

-^^ MPX - Product not launched, supportability is only planned at this stage.
+^^ MPX - Product not launched, only supportability planned at this stage.

 ### Global load balancer